The compactness of ultra faint dwarf galaxies : a new challenge ?: Discussion and Conclusions

-The difficulties in reproducing the most compact UFDs $(R_{1/2}<20\,\rm{pc})$ must be taken with a pinch of salt.
-Among the four UFDs candidates observed, none has a firm confirmation of its true nature through velocity dispersion measurement.
-However, for two of them, Eridanus III and Draco II a recent determination of their metallicity distribution function has been obtained with the HST CaHK narrow-band \citep{fu2023}.
-Both show a wide range of metallicities supporting their UFD nature.
+The above conclusions lead us to the following more general conclusions and comments.
+The difficulties in reproducing the most compact UFDs $(R_{1/2}<20\,\rm{pc})$ must be taken with care.
+So far, no velocity dispersion measurements have been obtained to confirm the true nature of any of the four UFD candidates observed which such a small size.
+However, for two of them, Eridanus III and Draco II, determination of their metallicity distribution function was recently obtained with the HST CaHK narrow band \citep{fu2023}.
+Both show a wide range of metallicities, supporting their UFD nature.

-Forming very compact UFDs ($R_{1/2}<30\,\rm{pc}$) requires all member stars to be issued from the same mini-halo prior to the end of the EoR.
-In absence of Lyman-Werner radiation, such requirement impose that UFDs forms in pretty light dark halos with a virial mass smaller than ($3\cdot 10^8\,\rm{M_\odot}$).
-This seems inline with the results of \citet{jeon2021a} where the most compact UFDs have been reproduced in hydro-dynamical simulations \footnote{See however our remark on Sec.~\ref{sec:challenge} regarding the resolution of those simulations.}, within halos lighter than $1.5\cdot 10^8\,\rm{M_\odot}$.
+Forming very compact UFDs ($R_{1/2}<30\,\rm{pc}$) requires that all member stars originate from the same mini-halo prior to the end of the EoR.
+In the absence of Lyman-Werner radiation, such a requirement imposes that UFDs form in relatively light dark halos with a virial mass of less than ($3\cdot 10^8\,\rm{M_\odot}$).
+This seems to be in agreement with the results of \citet{jeon2021a}, where the most compact UFDs were found ---in hydrodynamical simulations \footnote{However, see our remark in Sect.~\ref{sec:challenge} regarding the resolution of those simulations.}--- to be reproduced within halos lighter than $1.5\cdot 10^8\,\rm{M_\odot}$.
 About $50$ to $100$ such halos are expected within $300\,\rm{kpc}$ around the Milky Way \citep{sawala2017}, in agreement with predictions of the observed luminosity function of Milky Way satellites \citep{tollerud2008,newton2018,nadler2019}.

-Compact UFDs with $R_{1/2}<50\,\rm{pc}$ can be formed in a hierarchical cosmology but remain challenging as requiring the size of the initial stellar building blocks to be more compact than $20\,\rm{pc}$ at $z=6$.
-While this is achieved in the present DMO simulations, we recall that we defined clusters as the most gravitationally bound particles in our systems and by construction neglected any physical process that could lead to their pre-heating and thus increase their size at the end of the EoR.
+Compact UFDs with $R_{1/2}<50\,\rm{pc}$ can be formed in a hierarchical cosmology but remain challenging as they require the size of the initial stellar building blocks to be more compact than $20\,\rm{pc}$ at $z=6$.
+While this is achieved in the present DMO simulations, we recall that we define clusters as the most gravitationally bound particles in our systems, and therefore, by construction, neglected any physical process that could lead to their pre-heating and thus increase their size at the end of the EoR.
 In this sense, our method is extremely conservative.
-Any additional baryonic effect like stellar feedback should undoubtedly lead to stellar system more extended that the ones obtained here possibly maintaining some tensions with the data.
+Any additional baryonic effect, such as stellar feedback, should undoubtedly lead to a more extended stellar system than the ones obtained here, possibly maintaining some tension with the data.